FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 1.rst

 *Figure 9.
 Cross Sections*

-Adjust the channel bed slope
+Adjust The Channel Bed Slope
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Following the channel cross section interpolation, the bed slope is linear between two known or surveyed